-"Reflections & Distortions" free cut patchwork techniques based on the Docklands quilt.
+"Reflections & Distortions" free cut patchwork techniques using a rotary cutter and no ruler!
+Based on the Docklands quilt.

-"Shropshire Landscape" pieced together to create a patchwork landscape, and quilted.
+"Summer Landscape" pieced together to create a small patchwork landscape, and quilted.

-Weekly patchwork classes in Derby, Monday 10-noon, Tuesday 10-noon, suitable for beginners and improvers offering structured lessons.
+Weekly patchwork classes in Derby, Tuesday 10-noon,and Thursday 1-3pm suitable for beginners and improvers offering structured lessons.